BackendStack21/k-mosaic/README.md

 All three shares are required to recover the secret, and the binding ensures the three problem instances are cryptographically linked.

+> ⚠️ Implementation note: the library prefers native SHAKE256 (XOF) support.
+If the runtime lacks native SHAKE256, kMOSAIC falls back to a counter-mode SHA3-256 based construction which may not provide the same security margins as a native XOF.
+For production deployments, ensure your runtime supports SHAKE256 or use an environment that provides it.

 ### Hard Problems

 #### SLSS (Sparse Lattice Subset Sum)